sjbylo/aba/README.md

 Other examples of commands, when working with VMware:

 ```
-bin/aba vmw refresh --dir compact         # This will delete the VMs and recreate them, causing a re-install of the 'compact' cluster
+bin/aba vmw refresh --dir compact    # This will delete the VMs and recreate them,
+                                     #  causing a re-install of the 'compact' cluster
-bin/aba vmw stop --dir compact            # This will shut down the guest OS (CoreOS) of all VMs in the 'compact' cluster.
+bin/aba vmw stop --dir compact       # This will shut down the guest OS (CoreOS) of
+                                     # all VMs in the 'compact' cluster.
-bin/aba vmw start --dir compact           # This will power on all the VMs for the 'compact' deployment.
+bin/aba vmw start --dir compact      # This will power on all the VMs for the
+                                     # 'compact' deployment.
-bin/aba --debug ...                       # Turn debug (set -x) on.
+bin/aba --debug ...                  # Turn debug mode (set -x) on.
 ```

 Run the following for more instructions.